delpozzo/yagol/README.md

 ## Instructions

+YaGoL launches by default in a 1024x768 window.
+This window can be resized and it can even be stretched to span multiple displays.
+The grid will automatically grow or shrink to fill the window.

+The starting grid is a random seed of red cells at 3X speed.
+You can press the play button to start the simulation, or customize the grid using the controls detailed below.

 ### Buttons

 - **Grid Cells** - When the simulation is stopped, cells can be individually toggled on or off (alive or dead).